 The chord being 10 feet long is irritating for portable use.

 They are pretty heavy, but fold up and come with a 1/4″ adapter.

 The ear-cups won’t block out really loud background noise, but do well with the majority of it.

 Beware of counterfeit models by making sure you buy from a reputable dealer.

 A little tight for people with big melons.

 How to know if yours are real:

-- They come in a full black box with a picture of the headphones in the front They don’t use the CE logo inside the headband.
+They come in a full black box with a picture of the headphones in the front.
+They use the CE logo inside the headband.

 Even for people that reviewed a real model and not a counterfeit, there are still build quality issues around the hinge.
 Good, hard bass reproduction.
 The bass is what sets these apart.
 Not made for studio though.
 Definitely not neutral.
 Discomfort/pain can ensue after a period of time.
 Not good for long listening sessions.